SamanthaClarke1/timesheet-system/README.md

 # TODO

 This part is just a roadmap of all the things I have left to do on the next version of the timesheet system.
-(That version is 1.9.1, from 1.8.7, right now)
+(That version is 1.9.1, from 1.8.8, right now)

 - [ ] Add instructions on how to better create nameTranslation
-- [ ] Edit already created shots?
+- [x] Edit already created shots (time only)?
 - [x] Rokyt/Timers initial code
 - [x] Finish Rokyt Launcher
 - [x] Better support for the desktop app
 - [ ] Minor visual edits to index.ejs (stop the buttons just being the browser defaults)
-- [ ] Fix a bug where, occasionally, changing project doesnt update shots (just leaves it at "general")
+- [x] Fix a bug where, occasionally, changing project doesnt update shots (just leaves it at "general")
-- [ ] Perhaps refactor the way sg-http code was made (including in index.js)?
-It's pretty ugly right now, and has some support for options that it probably *shouldnt* support
 - [x] Turn shot field into a dropdown instead of an input (using sg-http)
 - [x] Cleaning up old files
 - [x] Cleaning up old console.logs
-- [ ] Logs
+- [x] Logs
-- [ ] Customizable log paths (probably from the .env)
 - [ ] Wrap my front end javascript in IIFEs to keep vars out of the window scope
 - [x] Better command line options
 - [x] Refactoring